 - Hang a map of your neighborhood somewhere in your house - this way you’re looking at it every day and can become more familiar with it.

 Considering how dependent we are on technology, and how unreliable it actually is, we’re slowly putting our own survival in jeopardy.
 As a prepper, it’s our duty to be prepared for every possible SHTF scenario - so practice these skills before you need to use them!Do you have any skills your grandparents or great-grandparents taught you that other preppers should know?
-Let us know on the forum!
+Let us know our Facebook page!